RiverArchitect/RA_wiki/wiki/River-design-features.md

 # Define new and modify existing features<a name="modfeat"></a>
 The workbook `RiverArchitect/LifespanDesign/.templates/threshold_values.xlsx` contains pre-defined features and defines feature names as well as features IDs, which can be modified if needed.
-The workbook can be accessed either by clicking on the [*LifespanDesign*][3] GUI's "Modify survival threshold values" button (or directly from the above directory).\
+The workbook can be accessed either by clicking on the [*LifespanDesign*][3] GUI's "Modify survival threshold values" button (or directly from the above directory).<br/>
 Modifications of feature IDs and names require careful consideration because the packages apply analysis routines as a function of the features *Python* classes.
 Changing feature names and parameters and IDs only provides the possibility of renaming features and modifying threshold values, as well as the unit system.
 The feature IDs are internal abbreviations, which also determine the names of output Rasters, shapefiles, and maps.
-Editing feature evaluations (e.g., adding analysis routines) requires changes in the *Python* code as explained on the [*LifespanDesign*][3] pages.\
+Editing feature evaluations (e.g., adding analysis routines) requires changes in the *Python* code as explained on the [*LifespanDesign*][3] pages.<br/>
 The workbook enables changing vegetation plantings species in columns `J` to `M`.
 The following columns are associated with distinct feature layers (cf. definitions in the [feature overview section](#featoverview)) in the workbook:

 -   Terraforming features: Columns `"E"`, `"F"`, `"G"`, `"H"`, `"I"`.